fitwp/fitwp.github.io/docs/them.md

 The footer of TheM is simple and has only 2 parts: the **social links** and **copyright text**.
 The social links is automatically pulled from the **Social Links** menu that we have covered in the section [#top-bar](Top bar) above.
 Please read this to understand how to setup the social links menu.

+Go to *Customizer → Theme Options → Footer* to start customizing the footer.

 ![footer options](http://i.imgur.com/pFIVJr3.png)

 Options|Description